inspiredlabs/cwb/README.md

 - Develop:
   - MAKE WASH FUN: `When children learn through play, we create a win-win scenario... with WASH, we trained 100's of adult facilitators that then reached 10,000's children, that reach more children!`

+### The business problem we are solving

+> We create relevant, inspiring activities that teach more effectively

+Telling is ineffective compared to doing!
+Our depth and range of activities help staff, volunteers and community outreach workers teach more effectively.

+Once they learn our approach to learning through doing, they can do this inclusive, engaging and age appropriate activities by themselves.

 ### Fundraising Focus